Austin A40 Farina: Background and innovation

-The design was by Pinin Farina of Italy.
-At a time when Turin auto-design studios were, for the most part, consulted only by builders of expensive "exotic" cars, the manufacturers made much of the car's Italian styling, with both Battista Farina and his son Sergio being present at the car's UK launch.
+Farina's design came at a time when the Turin automotive-design studios were, for the most part, consulted only by builders of expensive "exotic" cars, and BMC made much of the car's Italian styling, with both Battista and his son Sergio attending its UK launch.
 The car appeared as a scaled-down version of the Austin Cambridge and Morris Oxford, but without an extended boot.
 These cars were also designed by Pinin Farina.

 Naming

 The A40 designation had been used on a series of previous Austins, most recently the Cambridge, but the "Farina" suffix was new with this car, marketing the Pinin Farina design – contrary to all previous A40s, which had been named after counties of England.
 The Countryman name, on the other hand, had been used on several previous Austin (A40) estate models.
 Early examples including the somewhat larger 1948 Countryman estate of the 1947 A40 Devon / Dorset, and the more upscale 1948 A70 Countryman – but also on the estate versions of the A40 Farina's direct A30 and A35 predecessors.

 The Farina name was not used in Sweden, where the car received the name "Futura" because a mix-up with a common type of brown sugar with a similar name was believed to be unavoidable.